msmolyakov/paddle/README.md

         assertEquals(42, bob.balance(assetId));
     }

-    @AfterEach
-    void after() {
-        node.shutdown();
 }
-}
 ```

 ## Test lifecycle

-Paddle is framework agnostic, i.e. Paddle could be used with JUnit, TestNG or any other test framework familiar to you.
+Paddle is framework agnostic, i.e. Paddle can be used independently, or with JUnit, TestNG and any other test framework familiar to you.

 But in general, any test consists of the following steps:
 1. run or connect to node;